OpenSlides/openslides-autoupdate-service/README.md

 ### With Docker

-Make sure the service inside the docker container can connect to the auth service, postgres and redis.
-For example with the docker argument --network host.
+Make sure the service inside the docker container can connect to the auth service, postgres and redis, for example with the docker argument `--network host`.

 ```
 docker build . --tag openslides-autoupdate